 We hope to foster a culturally rich, diverse and welcoming learning environment in which trainees learn to provide individualized care to patients with diverse ethnic, racial and socioeconomic backgrounds across the gender spectrum.
 We are working hard to attract learners who want to contribute to this goal.

 How We Support Residents

-We work closely with the UW School of Medicine and Public Health (SMPH), UW Health and UW–Madison on activities that promote the recruitment, development and retention of residents, fellows, faculty and staff from diverse backgrounds.
+We work closely with institutional partners on activities that promote the recruitment, development and retention of residents, fellows, faculty and staff from diverse backgrounds.

 The UW–Madison Division of Diversity, Equity & Educational Achievement hosts Affinity Group Gatherings to help faculty and staff with underrepresented and/or marginalized identities come together to build community, make connections and share resources.